mhrolin/comparative_genomics_c_difficile_phage/comparative_genomics_pipeline.md

 diamond blastp -d reference_db -q prodigal.faa --id 30 -k 1 -p 4 -o matches.tsv -f 6 qseqid full_qseq qlen sseqid slen pident nident length evalue --ultra-sensitive
 ```
 - We used less stringent parameters to extract all possible endolysin sequences.
 Still, there were endolysins that we could not extract using diamond.
-- Thus in addition to diamond, we can use another approach, in step 2.1, we assorted proteins into groups of homologs or phams.
+- Thus in addition to diamond, we can use another approach.
+In step 2.1, we assorted proteins into groups of homologs or phams.
 A little manual search using 'grep' can give us the phams of endolysins.
 ```bash
 grep "endolysin" pham_fastas/*.faa > endolysin_phams.txt
 ```